AdamKoziorz/adamkoziorz.github.io/src/content/blog/post2.md

 Across internships in both startup and highly regulated environments, I have gained experience working at different scales and levels of visibility.
 I am motivated to grow as a software developer and hone my skills, even during my free time when I work on side projects.
 Most importantly, I have developed:

 * Strong communication and documentation practices, shaped by experience working with stakeholders across multiple teams
-* A deep appreciation for good design across all faucets of software development, everything from APIs to databases.
+* A deep appreciation for good design across all faucets of software development, everything from APIs to databases